simonolander/aws-lambda-lab/README.md

 ## Home prep for me

-I have, apart from making this cool *README*, prepared the lambda functions.
+I have prepared the lambda functions.
 The lambdas are written in Python and are located in the *lambdas*-folder in this repo.
-I prepped them to save you time, and to test the code beforehand.
-We will look at them a bit more later.
+The files I wrote are called `index.py`, the rest is libs.
+We won't talk about the lambda code very much in this lab, but you can totally check them out.
+They basically just validate the input and call the database.